-Security cameras – cameras greet you from the time you walk in to the building until the time you leave.
-Entire facility should be monitored by a closed circuit television.
+- Security cameras – cameras greet you from the time you walk in to the building until the time you leave.
+Entire facility should be monitored by closed-circuit television.

-Minimal number of entrances – ensures all visitors are authorized.
+- Minimal amount of entrances – ensures all visitors are authorized.

-Limited entry points – as with the structure, there is only one entrance for visitors, which also require 2 forms of authentication.
+- Limited entry points – as with the structure, there is only one entrance for visitors, which also requires 2 forms of authentication.

-Mandatory identity logging – every person walking into to the space must sign in and sign out.
+- Mandatory identity logging – every person walking into the building/space must sign in and sign out.

 Security & Compliance Comes First